 Shipboard entertainment options - Fun and Sport

 Following the design of her sisters Le Boreal, L'Austral and Le Soleal, the latest cruise ship in the Ponant's fleet, Le Lyrial, has been specially designed for cruising in yacht style to the most exotic and remote world's areas.
 The cruise ship is equipped with dozen Zodiac rafts which take the passengers on outings in expedition style.
-The vessel features a small fitness, three lounges, SPA and a theater.
+The vessel features a small fitness, three lounges, a SPA, and a theater.

-Follows the complete list of Le Lyrial lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of Le Lyrial lounges, clubs and other entertainment venues for kids, teens, and adults.

 - The Marina (water sports platform; offers mostly swimming; it is used only when Le Lyrial is anchored and the sea is calm)

 - Le Lyrial Atrium (2-deck high open-floor area; features a chandelier with Swarovski crystals)